 This two-day seminar series explores key issues in and approaches to the physical, emotional and psychosocial care of young people with cancer.

-Topics include: AYA care frameworks, fertility management, survivorship and palliative care.
+Areas of focus include AYA care frameworks, fertility management, survivorship and palliative care.
 Ethics and self-care in working with young people is explored in an interactive afternoon session.

 eLearning for health professionals